-13 Facts About Siskel and Ebert and the Movies
+13 Facts About Siskel and Ebert At the Movies

 While 1986 was a big year for films—with a varied slate of movies including Top Gun, Platoon, Back to School, Aliens, and Ferris Bueller’s Day Off dominating the box office—it was an even bigger year for film critics.
-On September 13, 1986, Siskel and Ebert and the Movies made its television debut, and turned arguing about films into a national pastime.
+On September 13, 1986, Siskel and Ebert and the Movies (which was later renamed Siskel and Ebert At the Movies) made its television debut, and turned arguing about films into a national pastime.

 1. IT WASN’T THE FIRST TIME GENE SISKEL AND ROGER EBERT DISAGREED ABOUT MOVIES ON TELEVISION.